PRIVACY NOTICE – SERVICE USERS

 We are committed to being transparent about why we need your personal data and what we do with it.
 This information is set out in this privacy notice.
 It also explains your rights when it comes to your data.

 We will do our very best to look after your personal information.
-We want everyone who comes to us for support, or who supports us, to feel confident about how any personal information they give will be handled, used and secured.
+We want everyone who comes to us for support to feel confident about how any personal information they give will be handled, used and secured.

 You can be confident that: